 After obtaining a patent grant in Singapore, you can request acceleration via IPOS’s international networks.
 Currently Singapore offers two programmes in this regard:

 - Patent Prosecution Highways (“PPH”).
 This collaborative programme between IP Offices allows the patent application examination process in one IP Office to be accelerated by referencing examination results from another IP Office.
 This work-sharing arrangement allows applicants to obtain corresponding patents faster and more efficiently.
-Countries participating in the PPH pilot may be found here.
+You can find countries participating in the PPH pilot.

 - ASEAN Patent Examination Co-operation (“ASPEC”).
 This is the regional patent work-sharing programme among nine participating ASEAN Member States.
 These include the IP Offices of Brunei Darussalam, Cambodia, Indonesia, Lao PDR, Malaysia, the Philippines, Singapore, Thailand, and Vietnam.
 Applicants may use the search and examination reports of participating IP Offices to accelerate the patenting process in any one of the other participating IP Offices.

 Singapore is known worldwide for its business-friendly and robust IP protection regime.
 In 2013, the government announced a 10-year master plan to guide the country towards becoming a Global IP Hub in Asia.
 Over the past seven years, the country has implemented that plan and built a strong IP protection system.
 International surveys consistently rank Singapore’s IP regulations as among the best in the world: